scorpiodiagrams/Scorpio/docs/Usage.md

 ## Self hosting

 > Self hosting gives you more control and more bandwidth than gitwrapping.
-The webserver will only be serving static content, so low powered hosting is fine.
-The diagramss are constructed client side.
+The web server will only be serving static content, so low powered hosting is fine.
+The diagrams are constructed client side.

 * Put your content in the three directories as described in 'gitwrapping'.